 Ever heard of Navassa Island?

 Well don’t feel bad, you’re not alone.
 Although many people have never heard of this Island its recorded history dates back to Columbus’ time.
 According to online sources, the island is an uninhabited speck between Haiti and Jamaica, barely bigger than New York City’s Central Park and it has a very bizarre and bloody history.
-It’s history, include an ongoing territorial battle between Haiti and the US; it was also the site of an 1889 rebellion of African-Americans.
+Its history, includes an ongoing territorial battle between Haiti and the US; it was also the site of an 1889 rebellion of African-Americans.

 Want to visit the island, don’t start trying to book tickets just yet, access to this Island is heavily restricted, those wanting to visit Navassa Island require a special-use permit that must be issued by the U.S. Military or the U.S. Fish and Wildlife Services.